stashapp/stash/ui/v2.5/src/docs/en/Tasks.md

 This page allows you to direct the stash server to perform a variety of tasks.

 > **⚠️ Note:** It is currently only possible to run one task at a time.
-No queueing is currently implemented.
+No queuing is currently implemented.

 # Scanning